AvePoint/cloud-api/docs/docs/services-and-features/elements/jobs/all-backup-jobs.md

 # Retrieve Job Details for Backup Services

-Use this API to retrieve your customer's job details for backup services, including Cloud Backup for Microsoft 365, Google Workspace, IaaS PaaS, Dynamics 365, or Salesforce.<br>Note that this API is specifically for customers who have subscribed to these services.
+Use this API to retrieve your customer's job details for backup services, including Cloud Backup for Microsoft 365, Cloud Backup for Google Workspace, Cloud Backup for IaaS PaaS, Cloud Backup for Dynamics 365, and Cloud Backup for Salesforce.<br>This API is intended specifically for customers who have subscribed to these services.

 ## Permissions